 I like it.
-I really like it.
-They now have a version that integrates with Eclipse.
 The support people are utterly amazing.
 I send in feature requests and they send me back SlickC™ code to implement the feature as a macro.
 I just wish it were cheaper so more people would enjoy it.
 It is worth far more than in the time it will save you.
 Even though it is a very full featured editor, it comes up quickly.
 You can edit hundreds of files at once and hardly notice any slowdown.
-I use it to prepare all the HTML on this site and used it to write all my Java and assembler code.
+I use it to prepare all the HTML (Hypertext Markup Language) on this site and used it to write all my Java and assembler code.
 I am now doing most of my Java work with Eclipse though.
 I still drop back to it for small projects since it is so much quicker.

 I prefer to cut and paste, doing the editing of the file list string in the editor.
 Here is the one I use: